openapi-processor/openapi-processor-spring/docs/mapping/global.md

   to: java.util.List
 ```

-This tells the generatr to us a `java.util.List` instead of the OpenAPI type `array`.
+This tells the processor to us a `java.util.List` instead of the OpenAPI type `array`.

 The **generics** parameter is not required in this special case.
-The generatr knows `java.util.List`
+The processor knows `java.util.List`
 and will automatically use the `items` property of the `array` as the generic type.

 <div markdown="1">
 **Important:**
 - OpenAPIs `object` type has no special handling if given as the `from` type.
-The generatr assumes
+The processor assumes
 that it is just a schema name and it will only match if there is schema with the name "object".
 - global type mappings do not work on OpenAPI inline schemas.
 Inline schemas do not have a name so
-there is no way for the generatr to recognize it.
+there is no way for the processor to recognize it.
 </div>{: .note .important .mb-6}

 ## mapping basic (primitive) types with format